top of page

 First Sketches

-We came up with many possible uses for 3D photos, ranging from documenting archeological digs to collaborative apartment touring.
+We came up with many possible uses for photospheres, ranging from documenting archeological digs to collaborative apartment touring.

 Wireframes